maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 #### The actuators
 The Urumbu machine was already more or less working but it lacked actuators.
 [Quentin Bolsee](http://fabacademy.org/2020/labs/ulb/students/quentin-bolsee/) added some motors last year but they were not working as easily as intended and they actually only made use of a quarter of the full range of motion.

 I decided to design new actuators based on a spiral shape.
-The idea of this design is to have actuators that are really easy and fast to make (laser cut or 3D-printed), have a high resolution and do not require specific material.
+The idea of this design is to have actuators that are really easy and fast to make (laser cut or 3D-printed), have a high resolution, and do not require specific material.
 Moreover, this kind of design does not need a lot of room.
 To be ideal, the spirals should be made of Teflon and bearings should be added (which we did) but they are not necessary for the machine to work.

 The initial was to directly place the spiral on top of the motor: